webmakersteve/generator-gulp-underscores/README.md

 yo gulp-underscores
 ```

+### Options

+**Theme Author**
+This should be the theme author as it will be listed in the stylesheet.
+Defaults to the folder name with the suffix author.
+Don't leave it like that :)

+**Theme Name**
+Awesome theme name.
+Defaults to the folder name.

+**Theme Slug**
+The prefix for all of your theme's functions.
+Defaults to the folder name

+**Theme URI**
+Theme URI listed in the stylesheet.

+**Theme Description**
+Description that will appear on your theme's page

+**Bootstrap?**
+Choose whether to include bootstrap.
+Defaults to yes.

+**SASS?**
+Choose whether to include SASS.
+Defaults to yes

+**Server Address**
+The address your local server runs on.
+Required so browsersync can do its thing.

 ### Getting To Know Yeoman

 Yeoman has a heart of gold.
 He's a person with feelings and opinions, but he's very easy to work with.
 If you think he's too opinionated, he can be easily convinced.